 Few teams had a better opportunity to capture a division last year than Dallas in the NFC East.
-Washington in-depthand the New York Giants fell off the table and Philadelphia, with a new coach and system, got off to a slow start.
+Washington and the New York Giants fell off the table and Philadelphia, with a new coach and system, got off to a slow start.

 But the injury bug hit and a once proud defense put up some of the ugliest numbers in team history, dooming the team to another 8-8 season and keeping the Cowboys out of the playoffs.